 sudo systemctl restart httpd

-If you face any trouble in this article, let me know in the comment section below this article.
+If you face any trouble with this article, let me know in the comment section below.